-In order for any product to state compliance with this standard, the product must meet all of the requirements stated with the term SHALL.
+In order for any product to state compliance with this standard, the product must meet all of the requirements stated with the term SHALL and verified by an OCP certified lab.
 Any statements using the term SHOULD are recommendations for the design, but are NOT required features to show compliance.

-2 Overview of Facebook's Open Rack Implementation
+2 Overview of Open Rack

-The Open Rack is divided into three zones as shown in Figure 1:
+Open Rack is divided into three zones as shown in Figure 1: